bjornbredesen/gnocis/docsrc/tutorial.md

                               positives = tpos,
                               negatives = tneg)\
          .calibrateGenomewidePrecision(positives = Kahn2014Seq,
-                              genome = 'dmel-all-chromosome-r5.57.fasta',
+                              genome = Dmel,
                               factor = 0.5,
                               precision = 0.8,
                               bgModelOrder = 4)\
-         .predict('dmel-all-chromosome-r5.57.fasta')\
+         .predict(Dmel)\
          .saveGFF('predictions.GFF')
 ```

 ## Preparing a training set based on genome-wide experimental data

 When we trained models in the last sections, we used published sets of Polycomb targets.
-In this section, we will define Polycomb targets based on data from modENCODE, in order to train our model.
+In this section, we will define Polycomb targets based on data from modENCODE.
 We have downloaded genome-wide peaks for three *D. melanogaster* Polycomb group proteins and one histone modification:
  * Pc - Source: ftp://data.modencode.org/D.melanogaster/Non-TF-Chromatin-binding-factor/ChIP-seq/computed-peaks_gff3/Pc%3ADevelopmental-Stage=Embryos-14-16-hr-OR%23Strain=Oregon-R%3AChIP-seq%3ARep-1%3A%3ADmel_r5.32%3AmodENCODE_3957%3A816.gff3.gz
  * Psc - Source: source URL: ftp://data.modencode.org/D.melanogaster/Non-TF-Chromatin-binding-factor/ChIP-seq/computed-peaks_gff3/Psc%3ADevelopmental-Stage=Embryos-14-16-hr-OR%23Strain=Oregon-R%3AChIP-seq%3ARep-1%3A%3ADmel_r5.32%3AmodENCODE_3960%3A1817.gff3.gz
  * dRING - Source: ftp://data.modencode.org/D.melanogaster/Non-TF-Chromatin-binding-factor/ChIP-seq/computed-peaks_gff3/dRING%3ADevelopmental-Stage=Embryos-14-16-hr-OR%23Strain=Oregon-R%3AChIP-seq%3ARep-1%3A%3ADmel_r5.32%3AmodENCODE_5071%3A1819.gff3.gz
  * H3K27me3 - Source URL: tp://data.modencode.org/D.melanogaster/Histone-Modification/ChIP-seq/computed-peaks_gff3/H3K27me3%3ADevelopmental-Stage=Embryos-14-16-hr-OR%23Strain=Oregon-R%3AChIP-seq%3ARep-1%3A%3ADmel_r5.32%3AmodENCODE_3955%3A1820.gff3.gz

-These are included with the tutorial, considered as fair use for example material.
+These are included with the tutorial, for educational purposes.
 All credit for these sets belongs to Karpen G. *et al.* and modENCODE.

 We will now prepare candidate Polycomb targets based on these sets, using the `biomarkers` class in gnocis.